 y = 10 (weight (kg)/height (cm)) + 1

-For this cohort, the LP depth was measured by a less reliable method than other datasets described, as the investigators measured the distance from their finger on the needle when pressed to the back at withdrawal.
+For this cohort, LP depth was measured using a less reliable method than in the other datasets described, as investigators measured the distance from the finger to the needle when the needle was pressed against the back during withdrawal.
 This paper summarises many of the preceding papers in the discussion section.

 Abe and foundation DFTB contributor Loren Yamamoto took a slightly different approach in a 2005 study; they reviewed 175 abdominal CTs to identify spinal canal depth at the iliac crest, deriving the formula of